dcai-course/dcai-course/_lectures/data-privacy-security.md

 {% include scaled_image.html alt="Data extraction attack against GPT-2" src="/lectures/files/data-privacy-security/extraction.png" width="282" %}

+<p class="small center">This is a real-world example.
+Some text is obscured to protect the victim's privacy.</p>

 At its core, the attack works as follows:

 1. Sample many sequences from the model.
 These are sampled by initializing the model with a start-of-sentence token and repeatedly sampling in an autoregressive fashion.